sid-1207/js-video-calling/README.md

         }
     });

-You're all done!
-To test your app - open **index.html** in two separate browser tabs, sign up as two different users, and try calling each other.
-Please keep in mind that this is just a demo app, and error handling/general user experience is not ready for a production app.
+And you're done!
+To test your app, open **index.html** in two separate browser tabs, sign up as two different users, and try calling each other.
+Please keep in mind that this is just a demo app and error handling/general user experience is not ready for a production app.
 If you're running in Chrome, don't forget to start your browser with the `--allow-file-access-from-files` flag.